Govt. Tourism License 3195/080/81

 Are you determined to do really important things personally this year for Manaslu Expedition, then a good idea would be to join our Manaslu expedition and conquer the high peak of Manaslu literally.
 The Manaslu Expedition mountain represent the eighth highest peak of the world with an altitude of 8163 m above sea level.

 Also known as Kampunge or Kutang, the peak name in Sanskrit translates to intellect or soul.
-It stands majestically and quite isolated in the Thoche, Dharapani and Samagaun Villages of Manang and Gorkha districts of Nepal.
+It stands majestically and quite isolated in the Thoche, Dharapani, and Samagaun Villages of the Manang and Gorkha districts of Nepal.

 Since then, many successful attempts have been made to conquer the peak, but not all can boast of touching the true summit of Manaslu Expedition.
 Climbers often confuse the fore summit of the peak as the true summit, and that’s what most companies do – keep you in a lie.